 Apply to I-House at https://oie.gatech.edu/ihouse NOTE: This ThinkBig program does not allow the participant to bring in any roommates.

 Graduates and students with a family: The Graduate Living Center and 10th and Home Apartments on the North Campus are designated graduate/family residential facilities.
-New graduate students are guaranteed housing for the academic year if they apply by June 1.
+New graduate students should submit applications by May 1st for best availability.
 Assignments for spring semester applications are made based on room availability.
 Although not guaranteed, GT Housing does not have a problem providing assignments for spring applicants.
 Students must make a $600 deposit to their Bursar account at the time of application which includes a one-time only $80 application fee.

 Undergraduate and Graduate students: After assignments are completed students may view their room and roommate(s) information by returning to MY HOUSING, opening the current application, and clicking on “Room and Roommate(s) Info”.